tis-starlight/tis-starlight.github.io/_posts/2023-12-25-errors-bugs-debugging.md

 #### Static Analysis (Static Debugging):
 {: data-toc-skip='' .mt-2 .mb-2 }

-Developers use [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) tools to "analyze the source code without executing it".
-These [tools](https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis) identify potential issues, such as coding style violations, potential bugs, or security vulnerabilities.
+Developers use [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis){: target="_blank" rel="noopener noreferrer"} tools to "analyze the source code without executing it".
+These [tools](https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis){: target="_blank" rel="noopener noreferrer"} identify potential issues, such as coding style violations, potential bugs, or security vulnerabilities.
   * **Linting**: A form of static analysis focused on identifying issues related to coding standards.
 A **linter** is a tool that analyzes source code to flag programming errors, bugs, stylistic issues, and other problematic patterns. **Linting** or lint analysis, refers to the process of running a linter on your code to identify and report such issues.  _Use Cases_: Enforcing code style and maintaining code quality.
   * **Code Review**: Developers conduct code reviews, where peers examine each other's code for potential issues, adherence to coding standards, and overall code quality.

 #### Dynamic Analysis (Dynamic Debugging):
 {: data-toc-skip='' .mt-2 .mb-2 }

-Developers use [dynamic analysis](https://en.wikipedia.org/wiki/Dynamic_program_analysis) tools to "analyze the behavior of a program during execution".
+Developers use [dynamic analysis](https://en.wikipedia.org/wiki/Dynamic_program_analysis){: target="_blank" rel="noopener noreferrer"} tools to "analyze the behavior of a program during execution".
 This includes runtime memory analysis, code coverage analysis, and other techniques to identify issues that may not be apparent in the source code alone.
   * **Unit Testing**: Developers write unit tests to verify the correctness of individual units (functions, methods, or classes) of code.
 Failures in unit tests indicate potential bugs or regressions.
   * **Integration Testing**: Developers test the interaction between different components or modules of a software system.
 Integration testing helps identify issues that arise when different parts of the code work together.
   * **Regression Testing**: Developers run tests to ensure that recent changes to the codebase have not introduced new bugs or negatively impacted existing functionality.
   * **Fuzz Testing**: Fuzz testing involves providing random or invalid inputs to a program to uncover unexpected behavior or vulnerabilities.
 It is particularly useful for identifying security issues.
-  * **Profiling**: [Profiling](https://en.wikipedia.org/wiki/Profiling_(computer_programming)) tools are used to "analyze the performance (runtime behavior) of a program, identify bottlenecks, and optimize code".
+  * **Profiling**: [Profiling](https://en.wikipedia.org/wiki/Profiling_(computer_programming)){: target="_blank" rel="noopener noreferrer"} tools are used to "analyze the performance (runtime behavior) of a program, identify bottlenecks, and optimize code".
 While not strictly debugging, profiling helps in improving the efficiency of a program.
     * **Memory Profiling**: Analyzing memory usage during program execution. _Use Cases_: Identifying memory leaks or inefficient memory usage.
     * **Performance Profiling**: Analyzing overall program performance, including CPU usage, memory usage, and other metrics. _Use Cases_: Understanding and improving the efficiency of a program.
   * **Code Coverage**: Code coverage measures the extent to which the source code of a program has been executed during testing.
 Debuggers and testing tools often provide code coverage analysis.